The Jagged Frontier

 The Builder-as-Grader Conflict

-This is the problem nobody talks about: the same contractor population building training data is often the one performing the evaluation.
+The unsaid problem: the same contractor population building training data is often the one performing the evaluation.
 This creates a conflict of interest where the people writing "what a good finding looks like" are implicitly setting the bar they'll be measured against.
 Bias gets baked into the firmware.
 Legacy security expects external, independent standards, but the AI ecosystem has collapsed the distance between who builds it and who grades it.

 The 2026 Verdict